 Holiday shopping begins early, with 56% of shopping done in October, according to a recent survey from McKinsey.
-You want to make sure to capture that bulk of people who are out there thinking “what am I going to do about the holidays?”
+You want to make sure to capture the bulk of people who are out there thinking “What am I going to do about the holidays?”
 Don’t wait until December or even November to start prepping—by then it may be too late.

 Key #2: Get your holiday email out early

 It’s smart to send out your holiday emails early.
 This way, you’ll be top of mind for existing customers.
 You can offer early bird discounts or holiday specials, encourage your email listserv to book services early, or invite them to customer appreciation events in-store (more on that later).

 There are a lot of reasons to bundle, or group multiple goods and/or services together.
 First of all, when you sell more than one thing at a time, you make more money.
 Even if you make less per item, the sale per customer goes up.
 Bundles have the additional benefit of being unique, which makes it harder for people on the internet to compete with you.
 Finally, shoppers love them–you are removing the burden of choice and creating something that customers want and need.

 Bundles are not just for retail businesses.
 Companies can bundle their services together as a special package.
 For example, an attorney can offer a suite of services to clients: a combination of estate planning, will, trust, power of attorney, etc. You can bundle hospitality, offering shoppers a gift of dinner and a theater show plus a one-night hotel stay.
 There is room for creativity; see if you can find a way to put more than one product together.

 Key #4: Remember other holidays